ProcStack/procstack.github.io/AboutMe/Film_Work.htm.md

       I was part of 2 published Siggraph papers and was allowed the opportunity to speak at Siggraph 2015.

-The talk was to a decently full room about camera based crowd navigation for Peanuts.
+The talk was to a decently full room, my bit was about camera based crowd navigation for Peanuts.

 While working in Crowds,